DESTINATION OF THE MONTH

 If you fancy an adventure back on land, you'll be pleased it's not all about beaches on Phuket.
 Much of the island is covered with artificially created plantations of oil palm and rubber trees, but there's still native forest for exploring.
 And if a simple walk doesn't cut it, you can get some excellent views at one of the island's canopy ziplining centres.
 Flying Hanuman is one of the most popular in the centre of Phuket Island.

 THAI operates 10 flights a day from Bangkok to Phuket, and our regional and domestic wing, THAI Smile, operates a further four.
-That range of times means you have a minimal layover when you connect from Heathrow – and you also get a range of departure times if you want to stop over in Bangkok for a day or two en route.
-It's just as straightforward on the way home, too – get the 1055 morning departure for less than an hour's layover in Bangkok and you'll arrive back in the UK the same day at 1935.
+That range of times means you have a minimal layover when you connect in Bangkok – and you also get a range of departure times if you want to stop over for a day or two en route.

 If you're looking for ultimate comfort on your trip from beginning to end, book as a Royal Silk or Royal First class passenger and you can also use the Royal Orchid and Royal Silk lounges in Phuket airport.
 THAI is one of just two carriers with lounges at Phuket airport, and we have seven different lounges at Bangkok to keep you comfortable on your layover.
 If you choose flights with a longer stop-off you could even treat yourself to a Thai massage in our Royal Orchid Spa.